My near philosophical musings about the world in general its problems and possible ways out.

 ¹.

-McKinsey, well established Consultancy for those for those who don't shy away from high prices for at times good value, did it again: Capturing the Zeitgeist in one of their recent surveys about automation.
+McKinsey, well established Consultancy for those who don't shy away from high prices for at times good value, did it again: Capturing the Zeitgeist in one of their recent surveys about automation.

 1 Lights out on the factory floor